getpara/awesome-para/README.md

 - [Bulk Wallet Pre-Generation](https://github.com/pbkompasz/invite-pregen-wallet) by [pbkompasz](https://github.com/pbkompasz) - Perform NFT distribution to your Warpcast followers using Para's [Wallet Pregeneration](https://docs.getpara.com/integration-guides/wallet-pregeneration).
 - [RetroOS Arcade](https://github.com/0xPr0f/retroOS-arcade) by [0xpr0f](https://github.com/0xPr0f) - An arcade style app & gaming platform that simulates a desktop operating system experience.
 Using Para's authentication and pre-generated wallet features + ZeroDev for smart accounts.
 - [Para+Safe](https://github.com/ManyRios/Para-Safe) by [ManyRios](https://github.com/ManyRios) - An simple example app that uses Safe for account abstraction and Para.
+- [Para+Specialk](https://github.com/ManyRios/para-specialk) by [ManyRios](https://github.com/ManyRios) - This example app using the template of specialK to make contracts and para to connect your wallet and make transactions

 ## Developers